volemy/AirBnB_clone/README.md

-# PROJECT Title: AirBnB Clone Console Project
+# Project Title: AirBnB Clone Console Project

 ## Command Interpreter
 The command interpreter is a tool designed to facilitate interaction with the project.